webweaver222/testify/README.md

 # Couple words
 This is my third project where i continue to learn web technologies.
 The idea of creating testing service was given by visitors of 2ch/pr internet forum.
 Functional requirements for app i defined by myself from the user point of view.
 Design of the project is rather rudimentary because never was a goal to achieve.
-This project should be used together with [testify_api] (https://github.com/webweaver222/testify_api).
+This project should be used together with [testify_api](https://github.com/webweaver222/testify_api).

 # App description